Kellen Damico: College tennis

-Damico is currently finishing his junior year at the University of Texas at Austin where he plays for the Texas Longhorns tennis team.
+Damico finished his junior year at the University of Texas at Austin where he plays for the Texas Longhorns tennis team.
 His current Intercollegiate Tennis Association singles ranking, released May 3, 2010, is No. 99 and his doubles ranking is No. 40.
 He finished his sophomore year ranked No. 80 in singles.

 His Longhorns player bio lists Damico's hometown as Parker, Colorado.

 Personal

 Kellen's sister Krista Damico also played top-level junior tennis.
 Her best result was reaching the second round of the 2008 Easter Bowl.